 The College continues to address the attainment gap between disadvantaged pupils and others.
 In 2018 Disadvantaged students made very good progress well above the national average, + 0.22.
-Progress in 2019 was not as good but still well above the national for Disadvantaged students (-0.26: -0.44) and much better than that of Disadvantaged boys and the grades awarded were very similar in 2020.
-Achievement in the 6th Form is very good as the 6th Form is fully inclusive in relation to access to A level study for those who achieve 5GCSEs at grade 6 or above, which includes almost all Year 11 students.
+Progress in 2023 was not as good but still well above the national for Disadvantaged students(-0.42).
+Achievement in the 6th Form is very good as the 6th Form is fully inclusive in relation to access to A level study for those who achieve 5 GCSEs at grade 6 or above, which includes most Year 11 students.
 Standards in Key Stage 4 are good.
-Achievement has improved in A Level (GCE) Media Studies.